The Ten Percent Rule

 The immovable gradually influence the undecided.

-At that threshold, opinion change accelerates.
+At that threshold, opinion change may accelerate.

 Not because the belief is superior.